 Camp lectures focus on those subjects:

-|Dates and Stages Archeological Summer Camp 2020|
+|Dates and Stages Archaeological Summer Camp 2022|

-|25.
-May 2020||6 weeks||Any Russian language course in any Liden & Denz centre.||Compulsory for beginners.
+|TBD||6 weeks||Any Russian language course in any Liden & Denz centre.||Compulsory for beginners.
 No high-season supplement charge on tuition.|

-|6.
-July 2020||2 weeks||Russian language course + History module at Liden & Denz St. Petersburg||Compulsory for all students below B1 level.|
+|TBD||2 weeks||Russian language course + History module at Liden & Denz St. Petersburg||Compulsory for all students below B1 level.|

-|20.
-July 2020||3 weeks||Archeological summer camp in Staraya Russa||
+|TBD||3 weeks||Archaeological summer camp in Staraya Russa||

 Conditions at the excavation site in Staraya Russa